Kanomble/celery_blast/README.md

 E.g. creation of blast project directories or specific setting files, such as the snakemake configuration file.

 ## TODO
+- [ ] refactor synteny dashboard
+  - [X] synteny dashboard just for uploaded==False databases
+- [ ] refactor phylogenetic dashboard
+  - [ ] add custom msa and fasttree executions
+    - [ ] add options - e.g. bootstrap support etc.
+- [ ] disable execute snakemake button if task is in progress
 - [ ] strange error during database statistics task
 - [ ] after 100% reload refresh page
+  - [ ] use window.location.reload()
 - [ ] blastdbcheck in celery snakemake process for the cdd database and other databases?
+  - [X] base functions are implemented
 - [ ] check if uploaded genomes consist of protein sequences
 - [ ] refactor entrez query for one way blast remote searches
 - [ ] deletion of taxonomic nodes
-- [ ] interface for the CDD domain search
+- [ ] refactor interface for the CDD domain search
 - [ ] separate download buttons for phylogenies and multiple sequence alignments within the external tools website
 - [ ] project validation -> check if project title already exist!
 - [ ] database statistics progress bar